 Research Group Experimental Deep brain Stimulation

-The research group Experimental Deep Brain Stimulation (head: Dr. med.
-Mareike Fauser) is primarily interested in understanding the effects and mechanisms of action of deep brain stimulation in a model of Parkinson's disease.
-Our goal is to better characterize this treatment method, which has been available in clinical application for decades, and thus to contribute to an optimization of deep brain stimulation in Parkinson's patients in the future.
+The Experimental Deep Brain Stimulation working group (Group Leader: Dr Mareike Fauser) is primarily concerned with the effects and mode of action of deep brain stimulation in animal models of Parkinson's disease.
+Our aim is to better characterise this procedure, which has been available in clinical use for decades, and thereby contribute to the future optimisation of deep brain stimulation in Parkinson's patients.

-Parkinson's disease is one of the most common neurodegenerative diseases with a prevalence of about 100 per 100,000 in the age group up to 60 years, which, however, already rises to about 3,000 per 100,000 among those over 80.
-The clinical presentation is classically with a triad of (resting) tremor , rigidity and bradykinesia.
-In recent years and decades, however, it has become increasingly apparent that so-called non-motor symptoms also play a significant role, especially concerning patients' quality of life.
-Certain non-motor symptoms (e.g., olfactory disorders and REM sleep behaviour disorders) can even occur before the onset of motor symptoms.
-Up to now, available treatment options have been exclusively symptomatic in nature; disease modification is still out of reach.
-To date, deep brain stimulation (DBS) in Parkinson's disease patients is mainly used in the middle and late stages of the disease, when drug therapy approaches no longer lead to sufficient symptom relief, though DBS could have the potential to also alleviate early-onset non-motor symptoms.
+Parkinson’s disease is one of the most common neurodegenerative diseases with a prevalence of approx. 100 per 100,000 in the age group up to 60 years, although up tp to approx. 3,000 per 100,000 in the over-80s.
+It classically presents clinically with the triad of (resting) tremor, rigor and bradykinesia.
+In recent years and decades, however, so-called non-motor symptoms evolved as a major player, particularly in patients' quality of life.
+Certain non-motor symptoms (e.g. olfactory disorders and REM sleep behaviour disorder) can even occur before the onset of motor symptoms.
+To date, the available treatment methods for both motor and nonmotor symptoms are exclusively symptomatic in nature and disease modification is not on the horizon.
+Deep brain stimulation (DBS) in Parkinson's disease patients has so far primarily been used in the middle to late stages of the disease, when drug therapy approaches no longer lead to sufficient symptom relief, but could also have the potential to alleviate non-motor symptoms that occur at an early stage.

-In our research group we are currently investigating the effect of DBS on cellular plasticity in different dopaminergic systems as well as on adult neurogenesis in an established hemiparkinsonian model.
-We are particularly interested in the potential relationships between cellular plasticity and non-motor symptoms of Parkinson's disease.
-Furthermore, we work on the influences of DBS on the expression of trophic factors in certain brain areas.
-These data are additionally verified by in vitro studies on neural stem cells.
+In our research group, we are currently investigating the effect of DBS on cellular plasticity, analysing the influence on various dopaminergic systems as well as on adult neurogenesis in an established hemiparkinsonian model.
+Here we could show that long-term deep brain stimulation leads to an increase of dopaminergic cells in the midbrain as well as to a proliferation of newly generated dopaminergic interneurons in the olfactory bulb.
+These effects appear to be dependent on the site of stimulation and could only be demonstrated with stimulation in the subthalamic nucleus and not with stimulation in the globus pallidus pars internus (in the rat: nucleus entopeduncularis).
+Currently, we are particularly interested in the potential link between cellular plasticity and non-motor symptoms of Parkinson's disease, using an alternative alpha-synuclein expressing animal model.
+In addition, we are interested in the influence of DBS on the expression of trophic factors in certain brain areas.
+These data are additionally verified by means of in vitro studies in adult neuronal stem cells.

-Within the Collaborative Research Center "ELAINE - Electrically Active Implants" we are working on the technical optimization of preclinical stimulation systems (subproject C04; funded by the German Research Society III/2017-II/2021), in order to be able to work with fully implantable stimulation systems in experimental models (in cooperation with the Institute of Applied Microelectronics and Data Technology, Prof. Dirk Timmermann).
-With these, functional influences can be investigated much better than with external stimulators available so far.
-In addition, we are investigating the field distribution as well as potential influences of electrode materials and the stimulation modes on the effects of DBS with colleagues from electrical engineering (Institute of General Electrical Engineering, Chair of Theoretical Electrical Engineering, Prof. Ursula van Rienen) within the CRC.
+As part of the Collaborative Research Centre ELAINE, we are working on the technical optimisation of preclinical stimulation systems (sub-project C04; funded by the German Research Foundation III/2021-IV/2025) and established a fully implantable stimulation system in experimental animal models (in collaboration with the Institute for Applied Microelectronics and Data Technology, Prof. Dirk Timmermann, Prof. Christian Haubelt).
+With these, functional influences can be investigated much better than with external stimulators available, which had been available before.
+In addition and also as part of the consortium, we are investigating the field distribution and potential influences of the electrode material and the stimulation mode on the effects of DBS with colleagues from electrical engineering (Institute of General Electrical Engineering, Chair of Theoretical Electrical Engineering, Prof Ursula van Rienen).

 Group Leader